montenegrop/forexvouchers.com/README.md

 - For python errors: /var/log/fxvoucher.err.log
 - For background jobs: /var/log/forexvouchers-cron.log

-### Development environment:
+### Common issues:

+- Cache refresh, Whilst cache is refreshed once you edit a service,  sometimes you might need to make a manual refresh.
+To do that, enter the server and run `redis-cli FLUSHALL`
-- Important: when opening the website, open `http://localhost:8000/en` cause there won't be an automatic redirect in your dev environment from `http://localhost:8000/` to `http://localhost:8000/en`
+- When opening the website in your dev environment, open `http://localhost:8000/en` cause there won't be an automatic redirect in your dev environment from `http://localhost:8000/` to `http://localhost:8000/en`.
+On production, ngninx takes care of that